euronovate/ENMobileSDK-Android/README.md

 ![badge_version](ENMobileSdk/badge_version.svg)

-The `core` module contains everything you need to get started with the library.
+The `core` module includes everything you need to get started with the library.
 It contains all core and:
 * utilities
 * logger
 * enauth
 * endialog
 * ensettings

-The `ENAuth` is liable to check license and active all modules `built` with ENMobileSdk
+The `ENAuth` is liable to check license and to activate all modules `built` with ENMobileSdk

 The `ENDialog` contains a set of dialog type that you can use in your app and it is already used in sdk